 I know the look.
 You know the look.
 It’s the look when your buddy has a million-dollar idea.
-It could be self-refrigerating beer, the next Facebook or, in our case, a rad clothing company.
+It could be self-refrigerating beer, the next Facebook, or, in our case, a bomb-ass clothing.

 Here’s the deal.
 The clothing at our school, the University of Tennessee, sucks.
 It just does.
 It’s expensive, preppy, and boring.
 And the only people buying it are parents, alumni, and high school seniors on campus for orientation.

 No college student in his or her right mind wants to pay $79.99 for a basic-looking pullover.
 Much less one with a name like “Southern Prep Tradition Classic Class” or “I am Pretentious” stitched in mint green on the tag.

 “Darden.
 We should sell the type of stuff we would want to wear.
 The thrift store finds people brag about, the shirts that helped our parents make us.”